newzealandpaul/wordpress-quick-reply-template-plugin/readme.txt

 6) Set your desired template.

 7) When you click reply in the admin comments page, your reply template will be automatically inserted.

+== Changelog ==

+0.2 -- Added comment ID to the list of available tags.
+Strip HTML from name and first name.
+Add single empty space after content, so that user can start typing reply immediately.

+0.1 -- Initial Release